Menu Close

 Many Seattle homes were built before home EV charging became part of daily life.
 That does not mean your home cannot support a charger, but it does mean the panel, circuit space, service capacity, grounding, and wiring path should be checked carefully first.

 For some homes, the right answer is a dedicated EV charger circuit.
-For others, the safer path may include panel work, outlet upgrades, wiring corrections, or a more complete electrical plan before charger installation.
+For others, the safer path may include smart load management, panel work, outlet upgrades, wiring corrections, or a more complete electrical plan before charger installation.

 Our Seattle EV charger installation process